mitmul/chainermn-on-azure/README.md

 * [Running Applications](#running-applications)
   * [Validating MPI](#validating-mpi)

-# Compute grid in Azure
+# ChainerMN on Azure

-These templates will build a compute grid made by a single jumpbox VM running the management services, multiple VM Scaleset for deploying ChainerMN.
+These templates will build a compute grid made by a single jumpbox VM running the management services, multiple VM Scaleset for ChainerMN.

 # Deployment steps
 To setup ChainerMN two steps need to be executed :